So you’re thinking about starting to learn how to code? Congrats!

 If you already have a good idea about what it is you wish to accomplish or create with coding, take a look at what they have to offer.

-The content Code School offers is very comprehensive for each learning path.
+The content at Pluralsight is super comprehensive for each learning path.
 The quality of the video lectures is excellent and the instructors do a great job at explaining things so that even a total newbie can understand them.
-And they do it with a good sense of humour!
-Moreover, the visual look and the design of each individual path are quite impressive and polished.

 Needless to say, the quality of the lectures is outstanding, with some of the best professors in the world teaching you how computers work and how you can make them do what you want.

 While the course contents are free, there’s a fee if you’re interested in obtaining a certificate after completing a course.

 Last but certainly not least a real treat for anyone interested in learning Python!
 Apart from the websites above, this one is actually a book.

 If you’re aiming at acquiring a good understanding of how the language works and what it’s capable of, Learn Python the Hard Way (or LPTHW) is definitely worth looking into.
 It’s also a great go-to for anyone who has never done any programming before.

 The author presents the different topics about Python and its dynamics in a very thorough, consistent, and well-structured way.
 There are plenty of exercises, where you will definitely get a good idea about what you can do with Python.

 You can either browse through the book for free online or buy yourself a copy at Amazon.

 Be aware of the progress you make – you could keep a learning journal, for example.
 Don’t be too hard on yourself, remember to celebrate each little success moment you achieve!